pay360/mobilesdk-ios/README.md

                       }];

-Some payments can sometimes take ~60 seconds to process, but the option to use a quicker timeout is available here, should you want to.
+Some payments can sometimes take ~60 seconds to process, but the option to use a custom timeout is available here, should you want to provide a different value.

 # License & Acknowledgements